RazrFalcon/svgcleaner/docs/src/remove-declarations.rst

 Removes XML declarations from SVG document.

-SVG Cleaner will remove all declarations, even though they are only allowed at the start of the document.
+``svgcleaner`` will remove all declarations, even though they are only allowed at the start of the document.

 ..
 GEN_TABLE